-Some 3,214 people (2,078 males, 1,136 females) were residents of the Island at 30 June 1983.
+Some 2,278 people were residents of the Island at 30 June 1985.
 There is no indigenous population.
 Under the provisions of the Christmas Island Act and the Citizenship Act almost all residents are Australian citizens or have permanent Australian resident status.

 The Christmas Island Area School provides pre-school, primary and secondary education, based on the Western Australian curriculum.
 The Christmas Island Technical School conducts trades and commercial courses, and provides adult education classes and supervision of correspondence courses from the Western Australian Education Department's Technical Extension Service.
-Over 600 students are enrolled at the Area School.
+Over 500 students are enrolled at the Area School.